malvent/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * 1-confused_smiley	(script that displays a confused smiley "(Ôo)')
 * 2-hellofile		(displays the content of the /etc/passwd file)
 * 3-twofiles		(displays the content of /etc/password and /etc/hosts)
+* 4-lastlines		(displays the last 10 lines of /etc/passwd)